 In March 2018, more than 75% of Zespri Shareholders voted to strengthen grower ownership and control of Zespri.
 The new constitution introduced dividend restrictions on shareholders who no longer grow kiwifruit and a share cap with a maximum shareholding of four shares for each tray of production.
-Further, to improve alignment between growers and Zespri, a targeted share issue and buyback programme began in September 2018.
-The share issue and buyback programme is based on an independent valuation and targets a share issue to unshared and under-shared growers, and a buy-back offer to non-producers and over-shared shareholders.
+Further, to improve alignment between growers and Zespri, a targeted share issue and buyback programme is planned for late 2018.
+The share issue and buyback programme will be based on an independent valuation and target a share issue to unshared and under-shared growers, and a buy-back offer to non-producers and over-shared shareholders.
 More information about KISP can be read on the website. www.kisp.co.nz